bowmanjeffs/paprica/README.md

 **If you use the gRodon.d estimate of doubling time please also cite:**

 Weissman, J.L., Hou, S. and Fuhrman, J.A., 2021.
-[Estimating maximal microbial growth rates from cultures, metagenomes, and single cells via codon usage patterns](https://www.pnas.org/doi/10.1073/pnas.2016810118).
-Proceedings of the National Academy of Sciences, 118(12).
+[Estimating maximal microbial growth rates from cultures, metagenomes, and single cells via codon usage patterns](https://www.pnas.org/doi/10.1073/pnas.2016810118). *Proceedings of the National Academy of Sciences*, 118(12).

 **If you use the paprica-mt module please also cite:**